Professional man sits on his couch and looks at his laptop.

 What the Fair Credit Billing Act does

-The FCBA provides a set of guidelines for consumers to dispute charges and sets clear timelines for both creditors and consumers to follow during the dispute process.
+The FCBA provides a set of guidelines for consumers to dispute charges.
+Further, it sets clear timelines for both creditors and consumers to follow during the dispute process.

 Billing errors covered under the FCBA

-The FCBA empowers consumers to contest billing errors that may appear on their statements.
+The FCBA empowers consumers to contest billing errors that may appear in their statements.
 Common errors include:

-• Incorrect dates or amounts: Consumers can dispute a statement with inaccurate dates or transaction amounts.
+• Incorrect dates or amounts: You can dispute a statement with inaccurate dates or transaction amounts.

-• Math errors: Such as if the item amounts in your bill aren't added up correctly, or an incorrect bill total after adding a tip.
+• Math errors: Report any amounts in your bill that don’t add up correctly or if you notice an incorrect bill total after adding a tip.

-• Undelivered items: You can dispute charges for products that you paid for but never received.
-According to the Consumer Finance Protection Bureau, you may be able to dispute transactions for faulty products that you’ve partially paid for under specific circumstances.
+• Undelivered items: You can file a billing dispute for charges on products you paid for but never received.
+According to the Consumer Financial Protection Bureau®, you may be able to dispute transactions for faulty products that you’ve partially paid for under specific circumstances.

-• Incorrectly addressed bills: Credit card bills sent to the wrong address can be disputed if you've informed your creditor of any change in your address beforehand.
-The creditor must receive your new address 20 days before the end of your billing period, or you can't dispute the bill.
+• Incorrectly addressed bills: If your credit card bill was sent to the wrong address after you've let your creditor know you’ve moved, you can dispute your bill.
+The creditor must receive your new address 20 days before the end of your billing period to dispute the bill.

-• Missing statement credits: When you return a product and have your credit card transaction reversed, you should receive statement credits for that purchase.
-Missing credits can be disputed.
+• Missing statement credits: When you return a product, you should receive statement credits for that purchase.
+You can dispute missing credits.

-• Unfamiliar charges: If you see a suspicious or unfamiliar charge on your credit card statement, you may ask your creditor for proof of purchase or further clarification.
+• Unfamiliar charges: If you see an unfamiliar charge on your statement, ask your card issuer for proof of purchase or clarification.

 Fair Credit Billing Act vs. the Fair Credit Reporting Act

-The Fair Credit Billing Act and the Fair Credit Reporting Act were both created to protect consumer rights, but they are not the same.
+The Fair Credit Billing Act and the Fair Credit Reporting Act were both created to protect consumer rights, but they aren’t the same.

-The Fair Credit Reporting Act (FCRA) was created to ensure the accuracy, fairness, and privacy of information in credit reports provided by credit bureaus.
-This act allows you to know what information consumer reporting agency files contain about you, if the information in those files has been used against you, and what your credit score is.
+The Fair Credit Reporting Act (FCRA) helps to ensure the accuracy, fairness, and privacy of information in credit reports.
+This act allows you to know what information a credit bureau has about you, if the information in those files has been used against you, and what your credit score is.
 You can also dispute incorrect information in your credit report.
-The FCRA involves credit reports rather than your monthly credit card statement.
+In short, the FCRA involves your credit report rather than your monthly credit card statement.

 Disputing billing errors under the FCBA

-When you want to dispute billing errors, it's important to follow the FCBA's rules to help be protected by federal law.
+When you want to dispute billing errors, it's important to follow the FCBA's rules.
 As a starting point, it's a good idea to review your statement as soon as you receive it.
 If you spot a billing error, here's what to do:

 • Notify the credit card company in writing of the error within 60 days of receiving your statement.